 - Mavericks claim Aric Holman from Lakers (August 29) (story)

 - A month after the Lakers claimed a Mavericks player, Dallas returned the favor by claiming Holman off waivers.
 The Lakers had intended to bring Holman to training camp but had to cut him to make room for Dwight Howard.
-The Mavs took advantage of the opportunity to take an extended look at Holman themselves.
+The Mavs took advantage of the opportunity to take an extended look at Holman themselves, but eventually released him.

 - Rockets claim Ray Spalding from Hawks (October 10) (story)